bhaveshbalachandran/pwn.college-Bhavesh/2.Pondering Paths/Explicit_relative_path.md

 Challenge 7 : Explicit_Relative_Paths

 The challenge is about using the '.' (current directory) entry inside relative paths.
-It demonstrates that '.' can be inserted anywhere in a path without changing what it refers to, and that './challenge/./run' is equivalent to 'challenge/run' when your current working directory is '/'.
+It demonstrates that '.' can be inserted anywhere in a path without changing what it refes to and that './challenge/./run' is equivalent to 'challenge/run' when your current working directory is '/'.

 ## My Solve